 Consumers should have a say as to how personally identifiable information about them is shared.
-That is why the Chamber's model legislation offers consumers the ability to opt out of data sharing with third parties.
 At the same time, companies using and sharing consumer data should be able to continue innovating and not be hindered by consumer consent outcomes and regulations that do not take into consideration the risks and benefits of data.

-Consumers, upon verified request, should be given the qualified ability to request information about them be deleted.
+Consumers upon verified request should be given the qualified ability to request information about them be deleted.
 Any proposed right of deletion, like the CCPA, must allow for reasonable exceptions to such requests.
 Data deletion rights though should not impede a company's ability to among other things to provide the goods or services for which a consumer and business contract, maintain good data hygiene, conduct security-protected research, combat fraud and security threats, and comply with legal obligations.